sweatC/google-interview-preparation/README.md

 # google-interview-preparation
-Solving challenges to prepare for tech interview in Google
+Solving challenges to prepare for tech interview at Google